KyleKing/Customizable-Bootstrap-Stylus/README.md

-Customizable Bootstrap Stylus for Meteor
+# Customizable Bootstrap Stylus for Meteor
-> This package lets you cherrypick only the Bootstrap components you need
+> This package lets you cherrypick only the Bootstrap components you want using Stylus!

 General Info
 ------------